- First script

 Only Ubuntu 18.04 and Ubuntu 20.04 are officially supported.

-See also in the Command Line Interface which has a command to install all necessary dependencies automatically for Ubuntu LTS releases.
+See also in the Command line tools which has a command to install all necessary dependencies automatically for Ubuntu LTS releases.